Special Projects Update

-The feasibility study on mobile banking in Namatanai District of New Ireland Province was conducted to establish the current status of banking services in the District and to establish the viability of banking and mobile banking services in the Namatanai District through a Super-Agent Model with its own Agent Network.
+A baseline study for financial inclusion activities was conducted in Simberi Mining area of New Ireland Province to establish the status of banking services in the locality and to develop a work plan to establish the viability of banking and mobile banking services and roll out financial literacy.
+An initial Financial literacy training was conducted in June 2019.

 Support for Productive Partnerships for Agriculture Project (PPAP)

 PPAP is a World Bank funded flagship Project to improve the livelihoods of smallholder cocoa and coffee producers through the improvement of the performance and the sustainability of value chains in cocoa-and coffee-producing areas.
 As part of the long term sustainability CEFI developed business plans for three lead partners of the project that can be used for funding from financial institutions.
 In addition, CEFI provided recommendations on institutional development of the partners and implementation of financial inclusion activities on the project next phase.